SkyKuker/---/README.eng.md

 A: Syjenduk (if it's you), comrade, I don't violate your copyright, since:
 I write subtitles' text by myself;
 My policy differs from yours (what eliminates all copyright infringement claims against me);
-I don't add English, Russian, Belarusian, Polish, and Ukrainian to the Project, because there are many ones, & of historical reasons (^);
+I don't add English, Russian, Belarusian, Polish, and Ukrainian to the Project, because of historical reasons (^);
 I don't compile videos with words, which you misheard, but I write subtitles;
 Subtitles, if considering my «Free» licence, belong to me, not to you;
 My Project is a **FORK** (only subtitle) from your project, not its full copy (I clearly said that in first subtitles and in the head of the file);